tyrann0us/Donation-Can/readme.txt

 == Frequently Asked Questions ==

-Q: "The data about payments doesn't come back from PayPal and is not written to the database."

-A: Some web hosts don't seem to allow php includes or requires in the PayPal IPN callback code.
-I am looking into this issue, but for now, here's a quick way for getting past the issue (thanks to [Kitty Cooper](http://openskywebdesign.com/) for this temporary solution):

-Replace this line in wp-content/plugins/donation-can/callback.php

-	require( dirname(__FILE__).’/../../../wp-config.php’ );

-with the code from wp-config.php that defines the database constants use the correct values for the '' ones

-	/** The name of the database for WordPress */ define('DB_NAME', '');

-	/** MySQL database username */
-	define('DB_USER', '');

-	/** MySQL database password */
-	define('DB_PASSWORD', '');

-	/** MySQL hostname */
-	define('DB_HOST', 'localhost');

 If your question wasn't answered here, visit the [official plugin page](http://jarkkolaine.com/plugins/donation-can/) and leave a comment and I will answer your question.
 If the question is common, it will be added to this page in the next update.

 == Screenshots ==